peakphp/framework/src/Di/README.md

 ```

 ```$class```

 Represent the class string name you want to create.

 ```$args```

-Represent other(s) non-object parameters if apply (or arguments if you prefer)
+Represent other(s) non-object parameters if apply (or arguments if you prefer).

 ```PHP
 class Foo {
     public function __construct(Bar $bar, $id = null, $desc = null) {